bedrocklinux/bedrocklinux-website/markdown/1.0beta2/knownissues.md

 When shutting down a system, many init systems may report that they are unable to mount a given item because it does not exist.
 This error message is harmless but annoying.
-The init systems attempt to unmount the given item multiple times, and are surprised when it no longer exists the second time.
-The confusion is likely due to the unusual nested nature of the Bedrock Linux mount structure.
+Bedrock Linux utilizes a Linux feature called "shared subtrees" which propagates mount and unmount actions.
+When the init system unmounts a given mount point, other mount points are automatically unmounted as well.
+When the init system goes to unmount those mount points, it is surprised to find they're already unmounted.

 ## {id="recursive-brp"} brpath can't self-reference